-- a) Office for National Statistics (ONS) cross-tabulated records31 - Census table 'CT0213' provided 2011 estimates classifying all occupied households by type of central heating by dwelling type at the Lower Super Output Area (LSOA) level in England and Wales on census day (27th March 2011).
-A household's accommodation is classified as having a categorised form of central heating if it is present in some or all rooms (whether used or not). - Output Area (OA) information of dwelling type (only) contained in census tables 'KS401EW' for the 10 regions of England and Wales allowed for a more spatially detailed analysis.32 - b) National Records of Scotland (NRS)33 cross-tabulated records c) Northern Ireland Statistics and Research Agency (NISRA) - cross-tabulated records
+- a) Office for National Statistics (ONS) cross-tabulated records32 - Census table 'CT0213' provided 2011 estimates classifying all occupied households by type of central heating by dwelling type at the Lower Super Output Area (LSOA) level in England and Wales on census day (27th March 2011).
+A household's accommodation is classified according to the presence and type of central heating if it is present in some or all rooms (whether used or - Output Area (OA) information of dwelling type (only) contained in census tables 'KS401EW' for the 10 regions of England and Wales allowed for a more spatially detailed analysis.33 b) National Records of Scotland (NRS)34 - cross-tabulated records c) Northern Ireland Statistics and Research Agency (NISRA) - cross-tabulated records

 Census table 'CT_0043_2011' provided 2011 estimates classifying all occupied households by type of central heating by dwelling type at the Output Area (OA) level in Scotland on census day (27th March 2011).
-These data have been provided to Ricardo Energy & Environment by NRS in June 2015.
+These data were provided to Ricardo Energy & Environment by NRS in June 2015.

-Census table 'CT0084NI' provided 2011 estimates classifying all occupied households by type of central heating by dwelling type at the Small Area (SA) level in Northern Ireland on census day (27th March 2011).34
+Census table 'CT0084NI' provided 2011 estimates classifying all occupied households by type of central heating by dwelling type at the Small Area (SA) level in Northern Ireland on census day (27th March 2011).35

-3. DECC National Household Model (NHM) regional energy consumption estimates per household by house type by fuel type;
+3. BEIS National Household Model (NHM) regional energy consumption estimates per household by house type by fuel type:

-2010 regional energy consumption estimates per 400 dwellings of a detailed build form (subsets of census dwelling type) and in the presence of central heating were created by DECC on 31st March 2014 from the NHM scenario "GHG_Emissions_Data_Request" version 3.
+Regional energy consumption estimates of a detailed build form/type (subsets of census dwelling type) and in the presence of central heating were created by BEIS on 31st March 2014 from the NHM scenario "GHG_Emissions_Data_Request" version 3.
 Coal and oil have been calibrated to DUKES; gas and electricity have been calibrated to metered readings.